 - What is a bareboat yacht charter and how does it work?

-- When is best time of year to sail the Whitsundays?
+- When is the best time of year to sail the Whitsundays?

 - How to get a good deal on a Whitsundays yacht hire?

-- Things to do & main attractions in the Whitsunday Islands
+- The major attractions in the Whitsunday Islands

 Located halfway down the coast of Queensland, you will find the Whitsunday Islands, a tropical paradise that’s almost too good to be true.

 Most of the 74 islands are national parks with a few hosting exclusive, eco or family-focused resorts.
 Turquoise waters, palm trees, and coral reefs with warm temperatures year-round make the Whitsundays an ideal location to relax, indulge or dive into nature-based activities.

 Why you should charter a yacht in the Whitsundays

 The best way to see the Whitsunday Islands is from a private charter yacht which you skipper yourself.
 Referred to as a bareboat charter, when you sail the Whitsundays on a yacht or catamaran, you’re able to explore the islands at your own pace.